Skip to content

 • Academic language

 As well as the online resources, each September, just before term starts, there is a live on-campus Step Up to HE programme that all new undergraduates have the opportunity to attend.
-Students can register their interest in attending the live activities via the enrolment portal.
+Students can register their interest in attending the live activities in the enrolment portal.
 Details will then be emailed on the activities and how to book.

-Details on accessing canvas can be found further down in these FAQs.
+Details on accessing Canvas can be found further down in these FAQs.

 You can find further support for Canvas in this online student guide and video.

 If you have queries about your modules or programme please contact your Programme administrators.
-Useful contacts can be found on the contacts page of this site.

 All students are expected to join the University at the beginning of their programme to start their studies.